Oyster Widget Developer Docs (v1)

 • v1: autoOpen defaults to true.

-• v1 + inline: if autoOpen: true, it mounts immediately into container.
+• v1 + inline: if autoOpen: true, the widget mounts immediately into container.
 If false, it mounts when you call open().

 // v1: delay rendering until a CTA click